palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

     $ python manage.py downloadcalaccessrawdata

-You will then see a prompt with the release date and size of the latest zip of raw CAL-ACCESS data files available to download from the California Secretary of State's website.
+You will then see a prompt with the release date and size of the latest zip of raw CAL-ACCESS data files available to download from the California Secretary of State.

-If your previous download did not complete, and the same snapshot is still available to download, you will be prompted to resume your previous download.
+If your previous download did not complete *and* the same snapshot is still available to download, you will be prompted to resume your previous download.

 You can skip the download's confirmation prompt using Django's standard ``--noinput`` option.